-While many groups can be photographed with a single flash, larger groups cannot.
+While many groups can be photographed with a single flash, large groups cannot.
 If the group is larger than your lighting equipment will cover, stick to natural lighting.

 Watch the way the shadows fall and make sure a shadow isn’t falling across someone’s face.
-This is particularly important when using off-camera flash.
+This is very important when using off-camera flash.

 Take a test shot and check the LCD.
 Adjust the pose to keep faces out of shadows, or move the light to change where those shadows fall.